skynazar/ProductCenter/README.md

-# 📷 Visual Communication Platform for Manufacturing
+# 📷 ProductCenter - Visual Communication Platform for Manufacturing

 A modern, scalable platform for visual communication in manufacturing environments using OCR and image processing technologies.